lyraguilherme/lyraguilherme.github.io/content/posts/my-notes-about-ospf.md

 # Inter-Area OSPF is Distance Vector (OSPF Loop Prevention)

-The content below is from an amazing post by **Jeff Doyle**, available on the link below, where Jeff gets into details about OSPF's behavior with Intra-Area deployments.
+The content below is from an amazing post byy **Jeff Doyle**, available on the link below, where Jeff gets into details about OSPF's behavior with Intra-Area deployments.

 > **_Source:_** https://www.networkworld.com/article/2348778/my-favorite-interview-question.html